 The Executive Director of University Communications is the only authorized spokesperson for the University.
 In the event another member of the campus community would be a more appropriate spokesperson on specific campus matters, the Executive Director of University Communications will designate another faculty or staff member to speak to the media on a case-by-case basis.
-In the event the Executive Director of University Communications is unavailable, the Associate Vice President for Marketing and Communications and the Director of Communications will work with University leadership to designate another spokesperson.
+In the event the Executive Director of University Communications is unavailable, the Vice President for University Communications and the Director of Communications will work with University leadership to designate another spokesperson.

 B. Invitations to the News Media to come to Campus

 The Division of University Communications must approve the invitation of any member of the News Media at a University event and must give approval for any member of the media to be present on campus.
 If an uninvited member of the News Media is on campus without approval, call the Department of Public Safety at (202)-319-5111 or the Division of University Communications at (202)-319-5600.

 C. Speaking on an Individual's Specific Area of Expertise